hsaidi5/POOSD-Project/README.md

 _Pedro Nemalceff_ -

 During this sprint, I completed several of the minor subheadings of the design document.
 I also completed the user interface design as well as the initial demonstration of the product (a splash screen/hello world application).
-(Hasan Assaidi)\
+(Hasan Assaidi)

-During this sprint, (Yoseph Hassan)
+During this sprint, I added five more user stories as well as five more requirements to go with them.
+I updated the Trello board accordingly and also elaborated on some of the sections of the design document.
+(Yoseph Hassan)